 The other issue I have is that they’re judging how much travel value you can get out of $100 worth of credit card spend without considering in which categories that spend occurs.
 This is why I’d rather compare the value of points across programs on a 1:1 basis, as opposed to comparing them based on how much you spend.
 When you set a value to each point you can work the math for yourself and figure out what kind of a “return” you’d get based on the categories you spend the most in (then again, I can see that might be a bit detailed for such a piece).

 Their top pick is the Capital One Venture Card, which earns two points per dollar spent.
 Those are points that can be redeemed for one cent each towards travel.
-However, the Chase Sapphire Preferred® Card offers double points on travel and dining, while the American Express® Gold Card card offers 4x points at US restaurants and 3x points on airfare.
+However, the Chase Sapphire Preferred® Card offers double points on travel and dining, while the American Express® Gold Card card offers 4x points at restaurants globally and 3x points on airfare.
 This analysis suggests you’re never spending money in a category which earns a bonus.

 So when we look at their valuation, the Capital One Venture Card is at the top of the list with $2 of value per $100 spent, while the Chase Sapphire Preferred® Card is close to the bottom with only $1.05 of value per $100 spent.
 How they arrive at $1.05 is beyond me, since each Ultimate Rewards point can be redeemed for 1.25 cents towards travel (meaning a minimum of $1.25 per $100 spent).
 So at the very least that’s $1.34 per point towards travel (with the annual points dividend), and that doesn’t factor in double points for dining and travel.
 It also doesn’t factor in that using Ultimate Rewards points as cash towards travel is far from the best use of them, given their excellent transfer partners.